ansible-community/ara/README.md

 # Use the CLI to see recorded playbooks
 ara playbook list

+# Browse http://127.0.0.1:8000 (running from the container)
-# Browse http://127.0.0.1:8000 to view the reporting interface
+# to view the reporting interface
 ```

 Data will be available on the API server in real time as the playbook progresses and completes.

-You can read more about how container images are built and how to run them in the [documentation](https://ara.readthedocs.io/en/latest/container-images.html).

 ## Live demo